Kynect

 kynect, formerly and also called the Kentucky Health Benefit Exchange, is the health insurance marketplace, previously known as health insurance exchange, in the U.S. Commonwealth of Kentucky, created by then-Governor Steve Beshear in accordance with the Patient Protection and Affordable Care Act.
 Steve Beshear's successor as governor, Matt Bevin, ended Kynect enrollment for individuals as of 2017.
-From 2017-2020, the marketplace operated a web site for small business owners.
-Bevin's successor, Andy Beshear, announced on June 17, 2020 that Kentucky will reestablish a state health insurance marketplace similar to kynect, with full implementation by January 1, 2022.
-Kynect was officially relaunched on October 5, 2020 with full implementation expected by January 2022.
+From 2017 to 2020, the marketplace operated a web site for small business owners.
+Bevin's successor, Andy Beshear, announced on June 17, 2020, that Kentucky will reestablish a state health insurance marketplace similar to kynect, with full implementation by January 1, 2022.
+Kynect was officially relaunched on October 5, 2020, with full implementation in January 2022.

 Purpose

 The marketplace was offered to individuals and families who are not covered by their employer, allowing enrollees to compare health insurance plans and provides those who qualify with access to tax credits.
-Enrollment started on October 1, 2013 and the first enrollment period ended March 31, 2014.
+Enrollment started on October 1, 2013, and the first enrollment period ended March 31, 2014.